 - Too many facelifts over a short period of time with varying results

-- Thread lift complications: uneven or asymmetrical results, migration of sutures, or sutures becoming visible under the skin
+- Thread lift complications resulting in uneven or asymmetrical results, migration of sutures, or sutures becoming visible under the skin

 - Older facelift techniques (read about latest facelift techniques here)

-- Lack of longevity: early loss of results,
+- Lack of longevity, or early loss of results

 - Lack of impact: facelift that didn’t effectively “lift” or rejuvenate

-- Contour irregularities: dimpling, dents, distortions, or unwanted ridges
+- Contour irregularities such as dimpling, dents, distortions, or unwanted ridges

-- Pixie ear deformity: earlobes sewn to face after facelift
+- Pixie ear deformity, where earlobes are sewn to the face after facelift

 - Failure to effectively volumize the face.

-- Poorly performed or “third world” facelift obtained from a less qualified or poorly trained surgeon
+- Poorly performed facelift obtained from a less qualified or poorly trained surgeon

 - The previous surgeon lacked an “artistic eye” causing lack of aesthetic harmony

-- Natural aging: most facelifts have a natural shelf-life of approximately 5-10 years, depending on the quality of the original surgery
+- Natural aging, as most facelifts have a natural shelf-life of approximately 5-10 years, depending on the quality of the original surgery

 The primary goal of corrective facelift revision surgery — and in fact the main goal of all facial rejuvenation — is that you end up with a natural, healthy, and youthful appearance.
 You will still look like you but a younger version of yourself.
 Nobody wants to look like they’ve had work done!
 This is why Dr. Deschamps-Braly evaluates each individual’s face from a unique perspective.
 At your initial consultation at his office in San Francisco, he will ask you to bring along photographs of yourself when you were younger, and ask you about your desired outcome and aesthetic aspirations.

-Corrective facelifts may be more challenging than the original surgery due to altered facial features, scar tissue, or other unknown factors, such as infections.
+Corrective facelifts may be more challenging than the original surgery due to altered facial features, scar tissue, or other unknown factors such as infection.
 If you can bring along the original operative report from your previous surgery to your consultation, this will help your doctor to understand the scope and depth of the procedure you would now have corrected.

 Dr. Deschamps-Braly will begin by identifying the core aesthetic and technical issues that have led to the your dissatisfaction with the previous surgeon’s work.
 He will then undertake a comprehensive evalution of your facial features and make recommendations for improvement.
 He will explain in detail each procedure that he suggests and why it is necessary to get the outcome you seek.